SEI-R-2-22/u1_lesson_intro_CSS/README.md

 - Open this lesson in your code editor
 - Open the `index.html` file in your browser (Refer to the prior lesson on how to do so)

-## What Is CSS
+## What Is CSS?

 ![Cascade](https://external-content.duckduckgo.com/iu/?u=http%3A%2F%2F31.media.tumblr.com%2Fcd2ca2396c0bd6251170ef25810ef755%2Ftumblr_mu1nvtnk9e1s85u2fo1_500.gif&f=1&nofb=1)

 CSS stands for `cascading style sheets`.
 This means that when the file is read, it is being read from top to bottom.
 (We'll see how this works in just a bit)

-> CSS describes how HTML elements are to be displayed on screen, paper, or in other media
+> CSS describes how HTML elements are to be displayed on screen, paper, or in other media.
 >
 > CSS saves a lot of work.
-It can control the layout of multiple web pages all at once
+It can control the layout of multiple web pages all at once.

-### Why CSS
+### Why CSS?

 From W3Schools: